Sally C. Pipes

 Thomas W. Smith Fellow in Health Care Policy

-Ms. Pipes writes a bi-weekly health care column “Piping Up” for Forbes.com.
-She has written regular columns for the Examiner newspapers, Chief Executive, and Investor’s Business Daily.
-Her health care opinion pieces have appeared in the Wall Street Journal, Washington Post, USA Today, Financial Times of London, The Hill, RealClearPolitics, New York Times, Los Angeles Times, San Francisco Chronicle, Sacramento Bee, U.S. News and World Report, the Boston Globe, and the San Diego Union-Tribune, to name a few.
+Ms. Pipes writes a bi-weekly health care column for Forbes.com and one for the Washington Examiner’s blog “Beltway Confidential”.
+She was invited in May 2019 to write a weekly health care column for Fox News.
+Her health care opinion pieces have appeared in the Wall Street Journal, Fortune, Newsweek, Washington Post, USA Today, Financial Times of London, The Hill, RealClearPolitics, New York Times, Los Angeles Times, San Francisco Chronicle, Sacramento Bee, U.S. News and World Report, the Boston Globe, and the San Diego Union-Tribune, to name a few.
+Her comments are included regularly in national media outlets from Politico to the Washington Post.
 Ms. Pipes’ views on health care also appeared in a special report of the world’s 30 leading health care experts published by Forbes.com entitled, “Solutions: Health Care and in Steve Forbes’ latest book How Capitalism Can Save Us.
 She was widely quoted in Shape Magazine and in the New York Times Sunday Magazine in an article by Princeton’s Peter Singer on how Obama will ration your care.

 The Pipes Plan: The Top Ten Ways to Dismantle and Replace Obamacare was released by Regnery in January 2012.
 Dr. Arthur Laffer wrote the foreword and endorsements were provided by Steve Forbes, former Indiana Governor Mitch Daniels, and Dr. Hal Scherz, head of Docs4Patientcare.